 In this work, we provide an affirmative answer for a particular flexible class of residual architectures (including ResNets and transformers) with residual branches scaled like $1/\sqrt{\text{depth}}$ (see Equation 1 and Table 1 for the exact parameterization).
-More specifically, our empirical contributions can be summarized as follows:
+More specifically:

-- We show that a simple variant of the μ P parameterization allows for transfer of learning rates simultaneously across depth and width in residual networks with $1/\sqrt{\text{depth}}$ scaling on the residual branches (see Equation 1 and Figure 1(b)).
-Moreover, we observe transfer not only for training with a fixed learning rate, but also with complex learning rate schedules (Figure 3(a-d)). - We show that the lack of learning rate transfer across depth in μ P ResNets can be partly overcome by adding normalization layers (Figure 2).
-However, we find on CIFAR-10, Tiny ImageNet, ImageNet, that the transfer can be significantly improved with our $1/\sqrt{\text{depth}}$ residual branches (Figures 3 and B.6). - While most of our experiments concern residual convolutional networks, such as wide ResNets, we also present evidence that our prescription leads to learning rate transfer in Vision Transformers (ViTs), both with and without normalization (Figure 3). - We demonstrate transfer for learning rates, as well as other hyperparameters such as momentum coefficients and regularization strengths in convolutional residual networks (Figure 4).
+- We show that the proposed model allows for transfer of learning rates across both depth and width (Equation 1 and Fig. 1(b)), with and without complex learning rate schedules (Fig. 3). - We show that the lack of transfer across depth in μP ResNets can be partly overcome by adding normalization layers (Fig. 2), and it is improved with $1/\sqrt{\text{depth}}$ residual branches (Fig. 3 and C.5). - We present evidence that our prescription leads to learning rate transfer in Vision Transformers (ViTs), both with and without normalization (Figure 3). - We show transfer for momentum and weight decay coefficients (Fig. C.9).